Covering Cancer?

 “Not all our readers are ‘movers and shakers’…yet”

-Advertisement for USA Today highlighting children as targeted readers
+Advertisement by USA Today highlighting children as targeted readers

 Advertising Age